dayjs/dayjs-website/docs/installation/typescript.md

 ```console
 npm install dayjs
 ```
-Import and use in your Typescript file
+Import and use in your TypeScript file
 ```js
 import * as dayjs from 'dayjs'
 dayjs().format()